zhang9802/OpenData/README.md

 The corresponding code is available at https://github.com/zhang9802/PDGPPO

-If you have any questions, please feel free to contact with me via emial jifazhang@yeah.net
+If you have any questions, please feel free to contact with me via email jifazhang@yeah.net